EmilioPelaez/HierarchyResponder/README.md

 }
 ```

-## Registering Responders
+### Registering Responders

-Registering a responder is done using the modifier syntax, and just like with any other modifier in SwiftUI, the order in which they are executed matters.
+Registering a responder is done using the modifier syntax, and just like with any other modifier in SwiftUI, the order in which they are executed **matters**.

 In simple terms, responders will be called in the order they added to the view, which is inverse to their position in the view hierarchy.